 See Working with Embedded Media for more information about reviewing, adding, deleting or exporting embedded media.

-Note: Embedded images can only be viewed in Vu, Revu Windows 12 or higher, or Revu Mac.
-Embedded video can only be viewed in Vu, Revu Windows 2015 or higher, or Revu Mac.
+Note: Older versions or Revu might not support viewing embedded media.
 When PDFs with embedded markup media are flattened, any embedded media is lost.
 Similarly, when a markup with embedded media is added to the Tool Chest, any embedded media is lost.
 Finally, markups with embedded media cannot be Grouped.